sk8997/LoanBot/README.md

 ## License

-The Loan Bot project is licensed under the MIT license.
+The Loan Bot project is licensed under GNU General Public License v3.0.
 Please see the `LICENSE` file for more details.